-QR Code Generator is super handy, and highly rated.
+QR Code Generator is super handy and highly rated.

 It converts your current page into a QR Code with one quick click.
 You can generate QR Codes from free text and URLs on the fly.

-Because the devs turn the raw URL to a QR code and don’t include any third-party material in it, any QR codes you create are permanently active/never expire.
+Because the devs turn the raw URL into a QR code and don’t include any third-party material in it, any QR codes you create are permanently active/never expire.
 (And more importantly, safe, because they do not track your data or traffic.)